-CEMATRIX Corporation ("CEMATRIX" or the "Company") is a limited company incorporated in the province of Alberta, Canada whose common shares are publicly traded in Canada on the TSX Venture Exchange under the symbol "CVX.V" and in the United States on the OTCQB under the symbol "CTXXF".
+CEMATRIX Corporation ("CEMATRIX" or the "Company") is a limited company incorporated in the province of Alberta, Canada whose common shares were publicly traded in Canada on the TSX Exchange under the symbol "CEMX" and in the United States on the OTCQB under the symbol "CTXXF".
+On July 16, 2024, the Company uplisted to the Toronto Stock Exchange ("TSX") from the TSX Venture Exchange ("TSXV").
+Concurrent with the uplisting, the Company's ticker symbol changed to CEMX.
 The Company is domiciled in Canada with its registered office at 9727 - 40th Street S.E., Calgary, Alberta, Canada.